 This section reviews the characteristics of students and projects involved in the study.

-Artistic ability included skills and talent to create delicate works of art: painting, drawing, sculpting, musical composition, etc.
+Artistic ability included skills and talent to create expressive works of art: painting, drawing, sculpting, musical composition, etc.

 An artistic application is an application where the students used or combined musical elements or artistic aspects in their project.
 For example, an application that interacted with a human enabled the student to create a piece of art using an algorithm that analyzed or generated music.